ucsb-cs48/s20/_lab/lab05.md

 likely that if there are any ambiguities, errors, or omissions in the instructions, you'll find them before the video is finished.
 But, this is a recommendation, not a requirement.

+# Grading:

+Team Grade: 100 points for successfully completing the instructions.